Lycaenidae: Description, food, and life cycle

-Adults are small, under 5 cm usually, and brightly coloured, sometimes with a metallic gloss.
+Adults are small, usually under 5 cm, and are brightly coloured, sometimes with a metallic gloss.
 Lycaenidae wings are generally blue or green.
 More than half of these butterflies depend on ants in some way.

 Larvae are often flattened rather than cylindrical, with glands that may produce secretions that attract and subdue ants.
 Their cuticles tend to be thickened.
 Some larvae are capable of producing vibrations and low sounds that are transmitted through the substrates they inhabit.
 They use these sounds to communicate with ants.

 Adult individuals often have hairy antenna-like tails complete with black and white annulated (ringed) appearance.
 Many species also have a spot at the base of the tail and some turn around upon landing to confuse potential predators from recognizing the true head orientation.
 This causes predators to approach from the true head end resulting in early visual detection or to attack the false head ending up with a beak of dusty scales.

 Lycaenid caterpillars are diverse in their food habits and apart from phytophagy, some are entomophagous, feeding on aphids, scale insects, and ant larvae.
 Some lycaenids even exploit their association with ants by inducing ants to feed them by regurgitation, a process called trophallaxis.
 Not all lycaenid butterflies need ants, but about 75% of species associate with ants, a relationship called myrmecophily.
 These associations can be mutualistic, parasitic, or predatory depending on the species.

 In some species, larvae are attended and protected by ants while feeding on the host plant, and the ants receive sugar-rich honeydew from them, throughout the larval life, and in some species during the pupal stage.
 In other species, only the first few instars are spent on the plant, and the remainder of the larval lifespan is spent as a predator within the ant nest.
 It becomes a parasite, feeding on ant regurgitations, or a predator on the ant larvae.
 The caterpillars pupate inside the ants' nest and the ants continue to look after the pupae.
 Just before the adults emerge, the wings of the butterfly inside the pupal case detach from it, and the pupa becomes silvery.
 The adult butterfly emerges from the pupa after three to four weeks, still inside the ant nest.
 The butterfly must crawl out of the ant nest before it can expand its wings.

 Several evolutionary adaptations enable these associations, including small glands on the skin of the caterpillars called "pore cupola organs".
 Caterpillars of many species have a gland on the seventh abdominal segment that produces honeydew and is called the "dorsal nectary gland" (also called "Newcomer's gland").
 An eversible organ called the "tentacular organ" is present on the eighth abdominal segment and this is cylindrical and topped with a ring of spikes and emits chemical signals which are believed to help in communicating with ants.